HANOVER COMMUNITY PLAYERS, A HISTORY

 - 2011 mounted our first full musical, Burger Town, and A Neverland Christmas Carol, in December.

 - 2012 the production was the comedy, Is There Life After Fifty? which was one of our best spring shows and in December A Walk in the Woods.

 - 2013 a comedy, A Bad Year for Tomatoes and a family show The Princess King in December 2013

 - 2014 the production was the Broadway musical, Bye Bye Birdie and a family show, Everything’s Groovy, the musical, played in December.

-- 2015 – a comedy, Nana’s Naughty Knickers, which had many 'hidden' set devices and in December, an updated version of Alice called Alice@Wonderland
+- 2015 – a comedy, Nana’s Naughty Knickers, which had many 'hidden' set devices and in December, the family show, an updated version of Alice called Alice@Wonderland

-- 2016 – a comedy, Larceny and Old Lace – our 10th Anniversary year production and Monster in the Closet in December
+- 2016 – a comedy, Larceny and Old Lace – our 10th Anniversary year production and the family show Monster in the Closet in December

 - 2017 – Perils of Persephone, which author Dan Needles attended and the family show, in December, Robin Hood and the Heroes of Sherwood Forest, complete with sword fighting

 - 2018 - our second Broadway musical, The Wizard of Oz, to sell out crowds and in December the family show, Bedtime Stories (as told by Dad) (who messed them up).